-- 1. Locate the oil drain valve on the lower right side of the engine.
-Figure 4-8 & Figure 4-9 - 2.
-Position a suitable oil drain container under the machine below the oil drain valve. - 3.
+- 5. Position a suitable oil drain container under the machine below the end of the hose. - 6.
 Use a 10 mm wrench or socket and open the valve approximately 4 turns in the counterclockwise direction.
-Allow 10 minutes for engine oil to adequately drain. - 4.
-After oil is drained, close the valve by turning it in the clockwise direction until it is fully closed. - 5.
-Once the valve is closed, clean up any spilled oil.
+Allow 10 minutes for engine oil to adequately drain. - After the oil is drained, close the valve by twisting clockwise. - 8.
+Once the valve is closed, carefully remove the oil drain hose and clean up any spilled oil.